sanujav18/netflix-comedy-audience-custering/README.md

 ### 3.1.
 Data Acquisition

-The initial phase involved acquiring comprehensive content data for 460 Netflix comedy series available in the US and Canada.
-I accomplished this by interacting with The Movie Database (TMDB) API.
+The initial phase involved acquiring comprehensive content data for 460 Netflix comedy series available in the US and Canada. **I accomplished this by interacting with The Movie Database (TMDB) API**.
 This step secured essential foundational data, including plot summaries, cast details, genre classifications, descriptive keywords, and viewer ratings, which provided the preliminary clues for audience preferences.

 ### 3.2.
 Data Preparation

-Raw data inherently contains inconsistencies and varied formats, necessitating a thorough preparation phase.
-This step focused on combining and standardizing textual content, while numerical figures were meticulously cleaned and normalized.
-This crucial process ensured data consistency and usability for subsequent machine learning algorithms, effectively crafting a precise "digital DNA" for each series.
+Raw data inherently contains inconsistencies and varied formats, necessitating a thorough preparation phase. **This step focused on combining and standardizing textual content, while numerical figures were meticulously cleaned and normalized.** This crucial process ensured data consistency and usability for subsequent machine learning algorithms, effectively crafting a precise "digital DNA" for each series.

 ### 3.3.
 Feature Engineering